AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

 If you wish to leverage more insights with this new feature to optimize your digital experiences effortlessly, please see here (link to Row 99). -->

-## Como os dados do serviço de monitoramento de uso real estão sendo usados {#how-rum-service-data-is-being-used}
+## Como os dados do Real Use Monitoring Service são usados {#how-rum-service-data-is-being-used}

 Os dados de RUM são benéficos para os seguintes propósitos: